eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 	Then, copy is bare pointer copy, not a semantic deep copy.
 If you want to perform semantic copy, then you have to call `copy` method just like an Objective-C object.

-	Anyway, unlike Objective-C, copy method is not provided by default.
-It is a formal convention naming semantic copy method as `copy`, so you can call the method just if a class has it.
+	Unlike Objective-C classes, copying feature is not provided by default.
+Only appropriate classes will provide semantic copy method.

+	Semantic equality is also same.
+Equality comparison operator just performs pointer equality check.
+	And you need to call explicit equals method to perform semantic equality.